 Bill Maisey (old age and treachery) and son Sean (youth and exuberance) are Sports Car Club of America racers.
-Both are members of the Old Dominion Region and reside in southeast Virginia.
+Sean passed away in November 2018.
 Sean has mostly piloted FF's and FC's.
 For a couple of seasons, Sean had a new Lee Stohr DSR (serial #0001).

 Dad ran a '97 Cheetah DSR for eight years and is '98 and '99 SE Division champion.
 The Cheetah was sold in December 2004 and a new Speads RM04 racetoy arrived in January 2005.
 The Speads proved to be too much work for his casual racing approach, and was sold in January 2006.
 I took delivery of the new racetoy in February 2006, the ex-Nate Chesmore '03 Cheetah.
 (Who says you can't go home again!)
 First outing was Savannah in March.